-The first time I saw it happen, I second guessed myself that it was probably an optical illusion.
-I ended up cheating myself out of that AHA! moment of knowing that I have finally mastered the art of seeing a mask slip right when it’s happening.
+The first time I saw the narcissist’s mask slip I second guessed myself that it was probably an optical illusion.
+I ended up cheating myself out of that AHA-Moment of knowing that I have finally mastered the art of seeing a narc’s mask slip right when it’s happening.

-The best way to get that is to find those folks that have plenty of it to share.
-Those People Pleasers, those Givers, those ones.
+The best way to get that is to find those folks that have plenty of it to share; Those People Pleasers, and those Givers.

 I know all of this sounds so confusing and I think an example of what it might feel like is in order.

 I was leaving work one afternoon and on the walk to the car I dug into my purse to see if I had any new messages.
 When I worked I kept my phone on vibrate, so anything that was happening until quitting time, was received in silence.
 I had a few messages from one of my friends so I clicked over to listen.
 She was crying and asked if I could stop by to see her before I went home.
 Other text messages from her were telling me she was in the parking lot and if I got the message in the next five minutes, could I please come out there.
 Those were received almost an hour ago.
 What in the world was wrong with my friend?!
 I hurried along the hallway to her office.

 The crisis was a really bad haircut.
 Her regular stylist had evidently taken a few too many liberties with the scissors and my friend stood before me with a super short buzz haircut.
 I reassured her that it was just hair and hers seemed to grow quickly.
 In the meantime, if she hated it this much she could wear hats or headbands or scarves.
 A bad haircut is devastating, but it’s not the end of the world or life threatening.

 She put her arms around me for a big hug and through tears she told me that I was a great friend and I took great care of her.
 That felt so good to hear.
 Everyone wants to be a good friend.
 Everyone wants to be appreciated for the friendship they share.
 It was a beautiful friend-moment.